 Monitor traffic that you explicitly block so that you can investigate potential attacks and evaluate whether you should allow any of the blocked traffic.

 Developing a best practice security policy is an iterative process.
 As soon as you Create Data Center Traffic Block Rules, start monitoring traffic that matches the block rules designed to identify policy gaps, unexpected behaviors, and potential attacks.
-Tune your application whitelist rules to account for traffic that matches the block rules but should be allowed and investigate traffic that may indicate an attack.
+Tune your application allow rules to account for traffic that matches the block rules but should be allowed and investigate traffic that may indicate an attack.

 Reports on blocked traffic contain valuable information you can use to investigate potential issues.
 Keep the block rules in the rulebase to protect your valuable data center assets and provide that information when traffic matches a block rule.

 - Create custom reports to monitor traffic that matches the block rules designed to identify policy gaps and potential attacks.